jensh/CopyThreads/README.md

 in a very early stage with much room for improvements, it already seams to work reliable.
 So, use at your own risk!
 It should work on every architecture with a stack growing downwards.
-So far it is tested on x86_64 and atmega328 (Arduino) only.
-Comments, bug reports, improvements, pull requests are very welcome!
+So far it is tested on x86_64, atmega328 (Arduino), ESPea32 and some ATTinys only.

+Comments, success or bug reports, improvements, pull requests are very welcome!
+So far, i got very little to no feedback at all and do not know if nobody is using CopyThreads or it just works seamlessly on many devices ;-).

+On which platform are you using CopyThreads?

 Motivation
 ----------